AthenZ/k8s-athenz-webhook/README.md

 #### Ntoken (deprecated)
-To use ntokens for clients in the kube config, the auth webhook must be configured as an authentication endpoint for the Kubernetes api server.
+To use ntokens for clients in the kube config, the auth webhook must be configured as an authentication endpoint for the Kubernetes API server.
 The auth webhook contains a public key cache which has the public keys of Athenz hosts which are used to validate the ntoken signatures.
-If there is a cache miss, the webhook will call Athenz on the principal api endpoint.
+If there is a cache miss, the webhook will call Athenz on the principal API endpoint.

 #### X.509 (recommended)
 The recommended approach for authentication is to attach the Athenz CA to the